North (poetry collection): Bog Queen

 "Bog Queen" is about the decomposition of an unidentified queen of the bog.
 In the poem, the decomposing queen comes to represent life cycles, as the queen both generates and takes away life.
 Heaney uses the feminine character to create sensuality, intuition and physicality that is typical of Heaney's female characters.
 This is significant because Heaney does not distance himself from the bog queen as he does with the other Bog Poems.
 He speaks as the bog queen herself rather than as an outside observer.

 Grauballe Man

 "The Grauballe Man" is a response to a photograph seen of the real Grauballe Man.
 The first half of the poem is a description of each part of the bog body.
 Heaney uses dark imagery in conjunction with distinctly human qualities to give the man a spiritual persistence.
 The poem then speculates on his past life and ends with him shedding the memories of his past.

 Punishment

-"Punishment" is a bog poem written to Windeby I. Heaney voice is one of a voyeur, imagining the past life of a girl who was hung for adultery.
+"Punishment" is a bog poem written to Windeby I. Heaney's voice is one of a voyeur, imagining the past life of a girl who was hung for adultery.
 After a description that enlivens the bog body, the poem culminates with Heaney addressing the paralyzing emotional experience of being a voyeur to such "tribal, intimate revenge".